ray-project/ray/doc/source/cluster/running-applications/job-submission/sdk.rst

 Python SDK
 ^^^^^^^^^^

-The Job Submission Python SDK is the recommended way to submit jobs programmatically.
+The Ray Jobs Python SDK is the recommended way to submit jobs programmatically.
 Jump to the :ref:`API Reference <ray-job-submission-sdk-ref>`, or continue reading for a quick overview.

 Setup
 -----